 So I pushed PLAY and we watched as poisonous plants, exploding rocks, and a wondrously 1960s lightning bolt killed off redshirts.
 We saw Captain Kirk punch a garish alien with a white shock wig, Chekov woo a yeoman, and Bones pronounce someone dead.
 As our heroes approached the snake-headed rock that the aliens called Vaal, I thought: Henry is really digging this.
 Why?

-I mean no offence to any Trekkers out there, but The Apple isn’t on many top ten lists.
+I mean no offense to any Trekkers out there, but The Apple isn’t on many top ten lists.
 Sure it raises some philosophical issues, as the best episodes do, and Chekov wooing …well.
 With a pinch of moral dilemma and an idea rich point of view, The Apple isn’t bad, but my son’s interest in the episode outweighed the red painted aliens and fake jungle we were looking at.

 And then it hit me why.
 He’d chosen it.